 · Obtain the new Leaders’ Course Pack and other materials if desired from thebereavementjourney.org

-· Have suitable online booking and delivery platforms (we can advise) and be prepared to advertise their course for people to book from their city or county area.
+· Have suitable online booking and delivery platforms (we can advise) and be prepared to advertise their course for people to book from their area.

 · Appoint a Main Course Leader to organise and host the Sessions.
 This needs to be someone with experience or understanding of bereavement.